 Georgia was fully integrated into the Russian Empire in the 19th century.
-Russians’ desire for tea dates back even further, to the 17th century, when four pounds of Chinese green tea were gifted to the czar.
+Russians’ desire for tea dates back to the 17th century when the czar was gifted four pounds of Chinese green tea.
 From there, the aristocracy took to tea very quickly, and tea became an essential and expensive habit for the upper class.

-During the late 17th and 18th centuries, the caravans that brought tea to Russia took 18 months to bring the tea from its source; but once Georgia was fully integrated into the Russian Empire, it was easier for the Russians to exploit Georgia’s natural gifts and access their essential beverage.
+During the late 17th and 18th centuries, the caravans that brought tea to Russia took 18 months to obtain it from its source.
+But once Georgia was part of the Russian Empire, it was easier for the Russians to exploit Georgia’s natural gifts and access their essential beverage.

 The Georgian Prince Miha Eristavi first encountered tea during his travels to China in the 1830s.
-At the time, taking seeds out of China was forbidden, but the prince managed to smuggle them in bamboo, and went on to create Georgia’s first tea plantations in the region of Guria in 1947.
+At the time, taking seeds out of China was forbidden, but the prince managed to smuggle them in bamboo and created Georgia’s first tea farms in the region of Guria in 1847.
 But despite the Prince’s efforts, which included taking his tea to an agricultural exhibition in St. Petersburg in 1864, Georgian tea initially did not take off.

-On a bright, sunny day in late spring, we drove on winding roads through acacia forests that perfumed the air.
-After the drive through the mountains, we finally came into a valley and drove into Ozurgeti, the capital of Guria and home to the Tenieshvili farm.
+On a bright, sunny day in late spring, we drove through acacia forests that perfumed the air on winding roads.
+After the drive through the mountains, we finally came into a valley and moved into Ozurgeti, the capital of Guria and home to the Tenieshvili farm.
 Pulling off a dirt road, we arrived at the farm, where we were greeted by the entire family and welcomed into their home.

-Family-run by the elder Davit with his son, Gabriel, at the helm of production, the Tenieshvili farm is 100% organic and entirely self-sufficient, producing their own food and energy.
-It remains crucial for them to create a product that is pure and clean.
-While walking on the grounds, we met hens, pigs, and a variety of other animals, while Gabriel’s dogs happily followed us the entire time.
-In the family’s extensive garden grows corn, different fruit trees that produce at different times of the year, grape vines climbing up trees, and, of course, the two-hectare plot of tea bushes.
-They manage the entire production from harvest to packaging, but do not have their own label at this time.
-Though they’ve acquired modern machinery with investments since 2012, Davit still prefers the hand-rigged tools he relied on in the 1990s.
+The family’s extensive garden grows corn, fruit trees that produce at different times of the year, grape vines climbing up trees, and a two-hectare plot of tea bushes.
+They manage the entire production from harvest to packaging but do not yet have their own private label.
+Though they acquired modern machinery in 2012, Davit still prefers the hand-rigged tools he relied on in the 1990s.